BrunoSalerno/terragona/README.md

 projection              Default: EPSG 4326 (WGS84).
 target_percent          Require to draw the concave polygons.
                         Closer to 1: convex.
 Closer to 0, concave.
 Default: 0.8. allow_holes             Can the polygons have holes?
-Default: yes. max_distance_ratio      Points distant more than this ratio times from the average distance between points are not considered.
+Default: false. max_distance_ratio      Points distant more than this ratio times from the average distance between points are not considered.
 Default: 1.6. minimal_polygon_points  Minimal number of points to build a polygon.